 I had to enlist some help this weekend and the whole family got to work sanding this well built antique office chair that goes with the office desk.
 It was in very good shape but worn from years of use as you can see below.
 The guys sanded and prepped it for its new life in sexy black.

-I hand painted the chair with latex enamel in satin.
-It received 1 coat of primer and 4 very thin coats of paint.
+I hand painted the chair with my Benjamin Moore Advance in satin.
+It received 1 coat of primer and 2 coats of paint.
 I wanted to keep the character and smoothness of the chair wherever possible.

 Although I originally planned on adding a polyurethane coating after it cures, I fell in love with that wood grain texture so I may wait and see.
 I also haven’t quite decided if I want to distress some of the edges or leave it completely enamel black.
 I need to see it paired with the desk I will be refinishing before I decide.

 Hubby’s desk is a beautiful antique executive style desk that was handed down from his father.
 Like the chair, it is in great shape but is definitely worn.
 The hardware was heavily laden with tarnish and I wanted to clean them up to their original state.
 I did not paint them at all and the difference above is solely from cleaning!
 From the tutorials I found, it sounded like a very daunting/ scary job but I figured it out and it wasn’t so bad.
-I hope to get a tutorial together next week to let you see.
+If you want to see how we shined this up, I have a tutorial on cleaning tarnished brass.

 This picture does it absolutely no justice but it was getting late today and I realized I needed pictures.
 It is even still wet, haha.
 I am sure I will get some better pictures for the reveal.